2qx/awesome-bitcoin-cash/README.md

 Bitcoin Cash (BCH) is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world.

-This project is not a fork of the [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) project with a more general focus.
+This project is **not a fork** of the canonical [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) project with a more general focus.

 # Whitepaper